 TAXES

-11.1 Allocation of Taxes.
+[11.1 Allocation of Taxes.

 (a) Each Party shall be liable for its own documentary, recording, stamp, income, transfer or similar taxes, assessments or fees arising from the transactions contemplated by this Agreement depending upon whom such taxes, assessments or fees are levied or imposed by law.
-Both Sellers and Buyer believe this transaction to be exempt from any sales or use tax, and both Parties agree and recognize that the Assets being transferred hereunder constitute real property or are identifiable business segments such that no sales or use tax would be due.
+Both Seller and Buyer believe this transaction to be exempt from any sales or use tax, and both Parties agree and recognize that the Assets being transferred hereunder constitute real property or are identifiable business segments such that no sales or use tax would be due.

-(b) All ad valorem, property (whether real or personal) and similar taxes (the “Property Taxes”) with respect to the Assets for any tax period in which the Closing Date occurs, shall be prorated (with the Sellers responsible for the Property Taxes for the portion of the tax period prior to the Closing Date).
+(b) All ad valorem, property (whether real or personal) and similar taxes (the “Property Taxes”) with respect to the Assets for any tax period in which the Closing Date occurs, shall be prorated (with the Seller responsible for the Property Taxes for the portion of the tax period prior to the Closing Date).
 Buyer shall file or cause to be filed all required reports and returns incident to the Property Taxes and shall pay or cause to be paid to the taxing authorities all Property Taxes relating to the tax period in which the Closing Date occurs.
-Buyer shall furnish Sellers with a statement setting forth the apportionment of any Property Taxes paid.
-Sellers shall pay to Buyer its prorated share of such Property Taxes within thirty (30) days of the statement.
+Buyer shall furnish Seller with a statement setting forth the apportionment of any Property Taxes paid.
+Seller shall pay to Buyer its prorated share of such Property Taxes within thirty (30) days of the statement.
 If the Parties fail to agree as to the amount of Property Taxes and the pro rata amounts within forty-five (45) days of the statement, then the dispute will be resolved in accordance with Article 14 hereof.

-(c) Except as set forth in Sections 11.1(a) and (b), Sellers shall be responsible for all taxes imposed on or with respect to the Assets that are attributable to any whole or partial taxable period before the Closing Date.
-Except as set forth in the preceding sentence or in Section 11.1(a) and (b) hereof, Buyer shall be responsible for all taxes imposed on or with respect to the Assets.
+(c) Except as set forth in Sections 11.1(a) and (b), Seller shall be responsible for all taxes imposed on or with respect to the Assets that are attributable to any whole or partial taxable period before the Closing Date.
+Except as set forth in the preceding sentence or in Section 11.1(a) and (b) hereof, Buyer shall be responsible for all taxes imposed on or with respect to the Assets.]

 11.2 Cooperation.
-Buyer and Sellers will cooperate with each other and with each other’s respective agents, including accounting firms and legal counsel, in connection with the preparation or audit of any tax return or report and any tax claim or litigation in respect of the Assets that include whole or partial taxable periods, activities, operations or events on or prior to the Closing Date, which cooperation shall include, but not be limited to, making available employees, if any, or original documents, or either or both of them, for the purpose of providing testimony and advice.
-In the event of a contest with a taxing authority regarding taxes relating to the Assets for which Sellers are wholly responsible hereunder, Sellers shall have the right to control the contest (with Buyer’s participation).
-In the event of a contest with a taxing authority regarding taxes related to the Assets for which Sellers and Buyer are jointly responsible hereunder, Seller and Buyer shall jointly control the contest.
+Buyer and Seller will cooperate with each other and with each other’s respective agents, including accounting firms and legal counsel, in connection with the preparation or audit of any tax return or report and any tax claim or litigation in respect of the Assets that include whole or partial taxable periods, activities, operations or events on or prior to the Closing Date, which cooperation shall include, but not be limited to, making available employees, if any, or original documents, or either or both of them, for the purpose of providing testimony and advice.
+In the event of a contest with a taxing authority regarding taxes relating to the Assets for which Seller are wholly responsible hereunder, Seller shall have the right to control the contest (with Buyer’s participation).
+In the event of a contest with a taxing authority regarding taxes related to the Assets for which Seller and Buyer are jointly responsible hereunder, Seller and Buyer shall jointly control the contest.
 Reasonable out-of-pocket expense with respect to such contests shall be borne by the Parties pro rata in accordance with their responsibility for such taxes as set forth in this Agreement.

 ARTICLE 12